FortAwesome/Security-Docs-and-Attestation/Request_for_Security_Information.md

    1. An attacker might gain access to our database and inject malicious code into our SVGs.
    1. An attacker might execute a man-in-the-middle attack to maliciously modify an SVG in transit.
 1. SVGs and WOFF/WOFF2 files are graphical in nature and may be attacked to deface a consuming website or service.
-   1. An attacker might gain access to our database and inject defaced imagegs into our SVG and WOFF/WOFF2 files resulting in defacement.
+   1. An attacker might gain access to our database and inject defaced images into our SVG and WOFF/WOFF2 files resulting in defacement.
    1. An attacker might execute a man-in-the-middle attack to maliciously modify our SVG and WOFF/WOFF2 files resulting in defacement.
    1. An attacker might execute a denial of service attack against our infrastructure resulting in poor performance on pages using Font Awesome icons.